CRich8/Real_estate_project/README.md

 As you can see, one and three-bedroom houses have the highest occupancy rate.
 An interesting thing to note is the nearly identical monthly income of three and four-bedroom homes, which occurs despite four-room homes having a much higher median night rate.
 This exemplifies the importance of investing in high occupancy rate houses.
 You can also see that one and two-room houses have the highest count of rentals, which indicates higher competition for renters.

 Based on this analysis, three-room houses in Hoboken, NJ, have the greatest opportunitiy to maximize ROI.
-They have the highest occupancy rate and median daily night price without a significant However, an investor must be lucky enough to find an active three-room listing.
+They have the highest occupancy rate and higher daily night price compared to one room and lower upfront investment compared to four room houses.
+However, an investor must be lucky enough to find an active three-room listing at a price that makes sense.
 Fortunately, my daily active Zillow listing scraper accomplishes this.

 As of 12/30/22, the listing for 218 Jackson St APT 6, Hoboken, NJ 07030 is the lowest cost, three-bedroom house on the market.
 At only $770k, you can convert this property into a ~$4k/month passive income generatig asset. https://www.zillow.com/homedetails/218-Jackson-St-APT-6-Hoboken-NJ-07030/2064674728_zpid/